Report an Incident, Complaint or Crime

 Students who are not satisfied with their efforts to resolve their complaint with UIU have the option to file a complaint online with the Higher Learning Commission (HLC) or the Iowa College Student Aid Commission (877-272-4456).

-This can be done immediately following the incident by calling the Fayette Police Department (563-425-3500), Behavioral Intervention Team (BIT) ([email protected]), Counseling Office (Confidential reporting contact [email protected]) or Director of Residence Life & Student Engagement/Chief Conduct Officer (x5765).
+This can be done immediately following the incident by calling the Fayette Police Department (563-425-3500), Behavioral Intervention Team (BIT) ([email protected]), Counseling Office (Confidential reporting contact [email protected]) or Assistant Dean of Students/Chief Conduct Officer (x5209).
 Remember, you can decide at a later date to report an incident that took place.
 Please note that the Fayette Police Chief also serves as a member of the BIT

 The reasons for reporting to the University: